Pediro/cyb-code-test/README.md

 Initially, I did write the front-end in vanilla javascript, HTML and CSS but it was a pretty messy file of code.
 Having the entire set of logic in one file with everything relying on each other could have caused issues down the line if I wanted to change one part of the web app.
 So the project was re-written in Angular2.

+In terms of libraries, the main one to note is NUnit which was used to run tests.
+Newtonsoft Json is another one, which is what the C# developers use for handling JSON data.
+Other than that, there isn't much to talk about on this topic.
+The front-end uses mainly Angular base libraries such as router, for handling routing in the web app.

 I also stole a spinner from this page: https://loading.io/css/

 ## Design patterns